Walk 46: Whilton & Long Buckby Circular

 Even the bridges have wild flowers

-11. Our canal are a great tourist attraction.
+Wouldn't mind either of this pair!!11.
+Our canal are a great tourist attraction.
 The boat below had been hired for a week by a couple of families from the USA…

-…& emerge opposite another of the canal’s great pubs…The New Inn (no website we’re afraid)…
+…& emerge opposite another of the canal’s great pubs…The New Inn

-Our route away from the canal lies up the lane to the right of the bungalow as below…
+12. It’s now time to leave the canal & head across the fields towards Long Buckby.
+The route away from the canal lies up the lane to the right of the bungalow as below…

 The road at the top is the very busy A5 so please be careful!

-On reaching the A5 we cross & turn left & then immediately right down the track towards Ryehill Farm…
+On reaching the A5 cross & turn left & then immediately right down the track towards Ryehill Farm…

 …&, after the canal, it’s now good to be in the open fields, especially on a nice hot summer’s day